MrSoxAndShoes/MATH176/Assignments/problem-1-cancellation-error.md

 represented in binary form with perfect accuracy: e.g. 8/9 will have a round off error.
 This error is compounded by further calculations, particularly the subtraction which is the next step in evaluating the formula.
-This discrepancy is an illustration of cancellation error- caused by the subtraction of two numbers roughly equal in magnitude.
+This discrepancy is an illustration of cancellation error - caused by the subtraction of two numbers roughly equal in magnitude.

 The cancellation error can be very severe when the two numbers are very close to one another.
 In this example program the proximity to (x-1)/x